Open Access

 2.1 Fluid film thickness

-The dimensionless nominal fluid film thickness for two-lobe non-recessed hybrid journal bearing is expressed as [8,9,31] h¯L=1δ(X¯J+x¯X¯Li)cosα(Z¯J+z¯Z¯Li)sinα(10) where and are the journal center co-ordinates, and are the coordinates for lobe center.
+The dimensionless nominal fluid film thickness for two-lobe non-recessed hybrid journal bearing is expressed as [8,9,31] h¯L=1δ(X¯J+x¯X¯Li)cosα(Z¯J+z¯Z¯Li)sinαMathematical equation(10) where Mathematical equation and Mathematical equation are the journal center co-ordinates, Mathematical equation and Mathematical equation are the coordinates for lobe center.

-The dimensionless fluid film thickness for two-lobe textured non-recessed hybrid journal bearing is expressed as h=hL+hd(12)
+The dimensionless fluid film thickness for two-lobe textured non-recessed hybrid journal bearing is expressed as h=hL+hdMathematical equation(12)

 2.2 Finite element formulation

 The fluid flow domain of couple stress lubricant has been discretized using four-noded quadrilateral elements for FEM calculation.
-The unknown fluid film pressure is considered to be distributed linearly over an element and is defined by [31,32,34] P=j=1nlePjNj(13) where Nj is the Lagrangian polynomial function and is the number of nodes per element.
+The unknown fluid film pressure is considered to be distributed linearly over an element and is defined by [31,32,34] P=j=1nlePjNjMathematical equation(13) where Nj is the Lagrangian polynomial function and Mathematical equation is the number of nodes per element.

 2.3 Restrictor flow equation